 A student's financial aid eligibility will be automatically reinstated at such time as the student meets the minimum satisfactory academic progress standard.
-Reinstatement to the financial aid programs may also occur upon a successful appeal by the student (as described below).
-Appeal Process
+Reinstatement to the financial aid programs may also occur upon a successful appeal by the student (see Appeal Process below).

+FINANCIAL AID PROBATION

+Any student who fails to meet the minimum satisfactory academic progress standard at the end of the Warning period will become ineligible from the financial aid programs at the college.
+Ineligible students have the opportunity to file an appeal regarding their unsatisfactory progress within the assessment for financial aid programs.
+Students that have GENERAL INFORMATION General Information 22 www.asnuntuck.edu failed the academic progress standard and have been approved with a successful appeal will be considered on Financial Aid Probation.
+The terms of Financial Aid Probation are set by the college during the Appeal Process.

+APPEAL PROCESS
-A student may request consideration for reinstatement to the financial aid programs through the following Appeal Process:

-If the student feels his/her failure to meet the minimum satisfactory academic progress standard was the result of an unusual or extraordinary situation that affected successful progression, the student may appeal to the Financial Aid Office.
-Some personal mitigating circumstances could include illness or injury of the student or dependent of the student; a death in the family; or other undue hardship as the result of special circumstances.
-An appeal form is available online or in the Financial Aid Office.

-To provide consistency in decision-making, a Financial Aid Administrator will make all appeal decisions in a timely manner after the receipt of the appeal form.
-The student must: 1) explain the extenuating circumstances causing the noncompliance; 2) substantiate it with third party documentation, (i.e. letter from the doctor who treated the student); and 3) give a detailed explanation of specifically what has changed that will allow satisfactory progress to be demonstrated at the next evaluation.

-If the appeal is approved but the student is not mathematically able to return to satisfactory academic progress at the conclusion of the next enrollment period, a Financial Aid Administrator will implement an appropriate academic plan for the upcoming semester with the student.
-In most cases, the terms of the academic plan will be as follows:

-1. Register for a minimum of six (6) credits and successfully complete one hundred percent (100%) of the credits attempted for that semester; and, 2.
+Students may request consideration for reinstatement to the financial aid programs through the following Appeal Process: If a student feels their failure to meet the minimum satisfactory academic progress standard was the result of an unusual or extraordinary situation that affected successful progression, the student may appeal to the Financial Aid Office.
+Examples of personal mitigating circumstances could include illness or injury of the student or dependent of the student, a death in the family, or other undue hardship as the result of special circumstances.
+An appeal form is available in the Financial Aid Office.
+To provide consistency in decision-making, a designated administrator or committee at the attending institution will make all appeal decisions in a timely manner upon review of the appeal form and any applicable documentation.
+The student must: 1.
+In writing, explain the extenuating circumstances causing the non-compliance; 2.
+In writing, give a detailed explanation of specifically what has changed that allow satisfactory progress to be demonstrated at the next evaluation; and 3.
+Substantiate it with third party documentation (i.e. physician's note).
+Should an appeal be approved and the student is not mathematically able to return to satisfactory academic progress at the conclusion of the subsequent enrollment period, a designated administrator at or committee at the attending college will devise an appropriate academic plan for the upcoming semester with the student.
+For example, the terms of an academic plan may be as follows: 1.
+Register and successfully complete a minimum of six (6) credits; and 2.
 Successfully complete these courses with a minimum GPA of 2.0.

-At the end of the semester, grades will be reviewed.
-If the student has met the required terms, the student may continue to receive financial aid the following semester.
-The student's progress will continue to be monitored at the end of each semester with the same terms in place until the student is in compliance with Asnuntuck's Standards of Satisfactory Academic Progress.
-If the student's appeal is denied, the student will receive a letter by email or postal mail.
-If the student is already registered for the upcoming semester, the student is responsible for any monies owed the college.
-If the student pays for the next semester and successfully completes his/her classes with grades of a "C" or better, the student may appeal again at the end of that semester.
+At the end of the semester, grades will be evaluated.
+If the student has met the required terms of the academic plan, the student may remain on Financial Aid Probation and continue to receive financial aid the following semester.
+If the student fails to meet the terms of the academic plan in any subsequent semester, the student will become ineligible to participate in all financial aid programs until the student is able to once again meet the minimum requirements for academic progress.
+Student progress will continue to be monitored at the end of each semester with the same terms in place until the student is in compliance with this policy.
+If the student's appeal is denied and the student is already registered for the upcoming semester, the student is responsible for any monies owed to the college.
+If the student pays for the next semester and successfully completes all classes with a GPA of 2.0 or better, the student may appeal again after that semester.
+Revised April 2016